 Accounts Receivable - An allowance for uncollectible accounts receivable is established by charges to operations for amounts required to maintain an adequate allowance, in management's judgment, to cover anticipated losses from customer accounts.
 Such accounts are charged to the allowance when collection appears doubtful.
 Any subsequent recoveries are credited to the allowance account.
-As of June 30, 2018 and 2017, the Airport does not anticipate any material losses on accounts receivable, and no allowance has been established.
+As of June 30, 2019 and 2018, the Airport does not anticipate any material losses on accounts receivable, and no allowance has been established.

-Capitalization of Interest Costs - Net interest costs incurred during the construction of the TRP as well as the North Concourse Project (NCP) are capitalized as part of the historical costs of acquiring these assets.
-The interest earned on investments acquired with proceeds from tax-exempt borrowing (where such borrowings are restricted to the acquisition of the assets) is offset against the related interest costs in determining either the amount of interest to be capitalized or limitations on the amount of interest costs to be capitalized.
+Capitalization of Interest Costs - Previously, net interest costs incurred during the construction of the Terminal Redevelopment Program (TRP) as well as the North Concourse Project (NCP) were capitalized as part of the historical costs of acquiring these assets.
+The interest earned on investments acquired with proceeds from tax-exempt borrowing (where such borrowings are restricted to the acquisition of the assets) was offset against the related interest costs in determining either the amount of interest to be capitalized or limitations on the amount of interest costs to be capitalized.
 Interest is not capitalized on construction costs funded by government grants, PFCs, or CFCs.
+In FY 2019 the Airport early-adopted GASB 89 which no longer requires the Airport to capitalize interest as part of the construction in process.

-Total interest expense was approximately \$34.7 and \$14.5 million for the years ended June 30, 2018 and 2017, while interest capitalized as part of the cost of constructed assets was approximately \$11.2 and \$1.6 million respectively.
+Total interest expense was approximately \$72.2 and \$34.7 million for the years ended June 30, 2019 and 2018, while interest capitalized as part of the cost of constructed assets was \$0 and approximately \$11.2 million respectively.